MicrosoftDocs/mixed-reality/mixed-reality-docs/direct-manipulation.md

     :::column:::
        ![Touch](images/2d-slate-interaction-touch.jpg)<br>
        **Touch**<br>
-       Use an index finger to press a hyperlink or button.
+       Use an index finger to press a hyperlink or a button.
     :::column-end:::
     :::column:::
        ![Scroll](images/2d-slate-interaction-scroll2.jpg)<br>